AC (ante cibum)

 BD (bis die)

-Twice a day (from the Latin 'bis die').
+Twice a day.
 Every 12 hours if possible, so an example might be 8am and 8pm.

 A name that the company gives to its medicine.
 Not the actual medicine name.
 For example, Prozac® is one brand name for the medicine fluoxetine.